hildogjr/KiCost/docs/installation.rst

     $ mkvirtualenv kicost
     $ pip install kicost

-Note that if you install KiCost using `pip` on a Windows system running Python 2.7, using the -p option that enables web scraping using parallel processes may cause *MANY* errors.
-Use `easy_install` to avoid this problem.
+Note that if you install KiCost using ``pip`` on a Windows system running Python 2.7, using the default option that web scrapes with parallel processes may cause **MANY** errors.
+You can avoid this problem by:

+* using ``easy_install`` to install KiCost, or
+* use the ``-s`` KiCost option to serialize the web scraping.